dootz1/SpellcastSolver/README.md

 **SpellcastSolver** is a high-performance word solver for the **Spellcast** game, utilizing a **Trie** for fast word lookups by passing the **TrieNode** directly, and a **hashmap** to store the best version of each word.
-It leverages **multithreading** for parallel processing, and uses a scoring system that prioritizes long-term value, sometimes selecting lower-point words if they yield more gems for future moves with swaps.
+By using trie‑letter **bitmaps** for valid child nodes, the solver speeds up 2–3‑swap searches by up ~25%.
+It also leverages **multithreading** for parallel processing, and uses a scoring system that prioritizes long-term value, sometimes selecting lower-point words if they yield more gems for future moves with swaps.